KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-10-22-devcontainers-add-code-quality-tools.md

 ---
-title: "How to add Code Quality tools to your IDE: Moving beyond Pre-commit— Zero-BS #3"
+title: "DevContainers Improved: Integrating Code Quality Checks for Continuous Feedback - Part 2/3"
 date: 2024-10-22
 excerpt: "Code quality tools are essential for maintaining consistency and catching errors in a codebase.
 By integrating code quality tools directly into the IDE, errors can be identified and corrected instantly, streamlining the workflow."
 tags: